 Perhaps the best way for organizations to meet this need is to only consider introducing tools so well designed, useful, and valuable that it's easy to imagine their use outside of the office.
 After all, that’s where a lot of work is happening these days.

-4. The best intranet platforms in 2021 need to create local relevance and global engagement.
+4. Today's best intranet platforms need to create local relevance and global engagement.

 Located on the front lines of the coronavirus outbreak in northern Italy, the fashion business Max Mara had to immediately and reliably share emergency information with employees in their Italian headquarters.
 But they also had to update their hundreds of store managers and remote employees around the globe.